Summer spells surf, sun and cruise ships by the score

 Norwegian Cruise Line or (NCL) will be back in town this summer with Norwegian Jewel, which made its Australia debut in November last year.
 This summer the ship arrives in December for a season of cruises between the old favourites of Sydney and Auckland taking in the fantastic towns of Napier and Akaroa as well as Aussie ports Eden, Melbourne and Burnie.
-This year, however, the ship won’t be featuring the Australian-produced dance show, Burn the Floor that wowed audiences last year.
+This year, however, the ship won’t be featuring the Australian-produced dance show, Burn the Floor which wowed audiences last year.
 This season the ship will present two new Broadway-style shows: ‘Rock You Tonight’, packed with 70s hits from the likes of Queen, Journey and The Who, and exclusive Australian hit musical ‘Velvet’, featuring disco classics, circus acrobatics and cabaret.
 The ship has also been treated to a stern-to-bow facelift and has new wining and dining venues – The Pit Stop, an All-American vintage-inspired bar and late-night hotspot, Bliss Ultra Lounge.
 There are excellent deals this season, such as free unlimited Wi-Fi and the much-loved ‘free bar’. http://www.ncl.com

 Making its first call in Australia this season will be the MSC ship, Magnifica.
 An Italian line, known for its glitzy interiors that often run to crystal staircases, MSC Cruises is a rare visitor to our shores.
 The eight-year-old ship that can carry up to 3220 passengers (and is one of the few that doesn’t have the jazzy staircase) is doing duty as the host of the cruise line’s first-ever round-world voyage.
 The 119-day world cruise departs Genoa on January 5, 2019 and returns to that city – the birthplace of Columbus and a somewhat underrated gem of the Mediterranean – on May 3.
 MSC Magnifica calls at Sydney on March 18 for an overnight stay; it also visits Melbourne a few days later.
 Beyond the bling, MSC Cruises is also known for its relatively cheap cruise fares and very affordable drinks packages.
 Now we should all drink to that! http://www.msccruises.com.au